• Join the Club!

 Instructions

-• In a large bowl combine the potatoes, peppers, onions, and tomatoes.
-Drizzle with enough olive oil to coat, about 2 to 3 tablespoons.
-Season to taste with salt, pepper, and garlic powder.
-Transfer vegetables to the baking pan.
+• In a large roasting pan combine the potatoes, peppers, onions, and tomatoes.
+Drizzle with the olive oil to coat.
+Season to taste with salt, pepper, garlic powder, and herbes de Provence.
+Stir gently to combine.

-• Place the chicken on top of the vegetables in the pan.
-If you place it breast down, the meat will be more tender, but the skin won’t get crisp.
-Drizzle with enough olive oil to coat, about 2 to 3 tablespoons.
+• Place the chicken pieces on top of the vegetables in the pan.
+Spray the chicken pieces with nonstick cooking spray.
 Season to taste with salt, pepper, and garlic powder.

-• Roast the chicken and vegetables for 1 1/2 to 2 1/2 hours or until the meat reaches an internal temperature of 165°.
-Remove the chicken to a cutting board for carving.
+• Roast the chicken and vegetables for 45 minutes to 1 hour or until the meat reaches an internal temperature of 165° and the potatoes are tender.
+If the breasts are large, remove the chicken to a cutting board to cut each in half.
 Serve the chicken with the vegetables.

 Notes